simp/simp-doc/docs/user_guide/User_Management.rst

 */root/ldifs/<.ldif File>* file.
 Replace the information below within <
 > with the installed system's information.

-Example ldif to remove an user from a group
+Example ldif to remove a user from a group

 .. code-block:: Ruby